Biokes/yieldup/EXECUTIVE_SUMMARY.md

 ↓
 Chainlink oracle: ETH price = $2,500
 ↓
-Bridge mints $2,500 USDC on Hedera
+Bridge mints $2,500 USDC on BASE
 ↓
-User receives: 1 NFT on Hedera worth $2,500 USDC
+User receives: 1 NFT on BASE worth $2,500 USDC
 ↓
-Yield accrues on Hedera ($2,500 × 18% APY)
+Yield accrues on BASE ($2,500 × 18% APY)
 ↓
 User can:
-a) Hold and claim yield on Hedera
+a) Hold and claim yield on BASE
 b) Bridge NFT to Ethereum and sell on OpenSea
-c) Unstake (bridge burns USDC on Hedera, unlocks ETH on Ethereum)
+c) Unstake (bridge burns USDC on BASE, unlocks ETH on Ethereum)
 ```

 ### Supported Chains & Assets